Shock rock: History

 The Plasmatics were an American punk rock band formed by Yale University art school graduate Rod Swenson with Wendy O. Williams.
 The band was a controversial group known for wild live shows.
 In addition to chainsawing guitars, blowing up speaker cabinets and sledgehammering television sets, Williams and the Plasmatics blew up automobiles live on stage.
 Williams was arrested in Milwaukee by the Milwaukee police before being charged with public indecency.
 Jim Farber of Sounds described the show: "Lead singer/ex-porn star/current weight lifter Wendy Orleans Williams (W.O.W. for short) spends most of the Plasmatics' show fondling her family size breasts, scratching her sweaty snatch and eating the drum kit, among other playful events".

 From the late 1970s to his death in 1993, GG Allin was known less for his music than for his wildly transgressive antics, which included indecent exposure (stripping and performing naked was one of Allin's most common rituals), on-stage defecation, coprophagia, self-mutilation, and attacking audience members.

-In the 1980s in Richmond, Virginia, Gwar formed as a collaboration of artists and musicians.
+In the 1980s in Richmond, Virginia, Gwar formed as a collaboration of artists and musicians, and since 2024, has been touring consistently for over forty years.
 The band members make their own lavish monster costumes, which they claim are inspired by many of the creatures from H. P. Lovecraft's literary multiverse, the Cthulhu Mythos.
 Gwar frequently incorporates extravagant theatrics into their shows, such as mock jousts and pretending to murder each other.

 The Mentors cultivated a shock-rock image by wearing executioners' hoods in concert and making deliberately outlandish statements to the press.
 In the 1990s, vocalist Eldon Hoke also began incorporating onstage sex acts into the band's repertoire.

 In the 1990s and 2000s, Marilyn Manson became perhaps the most notable and well known act in shock rock.
-He was once dubbed by former US Senator Joseph Lieberman (D-Conn) as "perhaps the sickest group ever promoted by a mainstream record company."
+His band was once dubbed by former US Senator Joseph Lieberman (D-Conn) as "perhaps the sickest group ever promoted by a mainstream record company."
 Manson's stage antics, such as burning the American flag and ripping pages out of the Bible, have been the focus of protests throughout his career.
 Manson argued that every artist has their means of presentation and that his visual and vocal styles are merely a way for him to control the angle that his audience and the general public view and interpret what he is trying to convey artistically.